franfif/just-stream-it/README.md

 At this moment, the interface only displays movie posters and information about these movies.</br>

 The interface is composed of a navigation bar, a featured movie space, and three categories of movies.</br>
-Currently, the categories are Top-rated movies, Drama, Movies directed by Quentin Tarantino, and Movies featuring Bruce Willis.
+Currently, the categories are Top-rated movies, Drama, Movies directed by Quentin Tarantino, and Movies related to Monty Python.

 The user can scroll through the categories to find a movie that suits their desires and click on it to display more information.